Ponevezh Yeshiva

 Ponevez Yeshiva (Panevėžio ješiva), often pronounced as Ponevitch Yeshiva (ישיבת פוניבז׳), is a yeshiva founded in 1919 in Panevėžys (Ponevezh), Lithuania, and located in Bnei Brak, Israel since 1944.
 The yeshiva has over three thousand students, including those of affiliated institutions.

-It is considered one of the leading Litvish (non-hassidic ultra-orthodox) yeshivas in Israel.
+It is considered one of the leading Litvish (non-Hasidic ultra-orthodox) yeshivas in Israel.

 History

-Founded in 1919, the yeshiva was originally located in city of Panevėžys (Ponevezh), Lithuania before the Holocaust.
+Founded in 1919, the yeshiva was originally located in city of Panevėžys (Ponevez), Lithuania before the Holocaust.
 After the death of its founder, Yitzhak Yaakov Rabinovich, the yeshiva was re-established in Bnei Brak in 1944 by Yosef Shlomo Kahaneman, who appointed Shmuel Rozovsky as dean, and some years later appointed Dovid Povarsky as rosh yeshiva.

 The main study hall has an original 16th-century Italian wooden aron kodesh (Torah scroll ark), brought to the yeshiva in the early 1980s, and restored and re-gilded with 22 carat gild leaf.